Province of Sassari: Geography

 Facing the Sardinian Sea to the north and west and the Tyrrhenian Sea to the east, the Province of Sassari is bordered to the south by the provinces of Nuoro and Oristano.
 It has an area of 7692 km2, and a total population of 493,357 (2017).
-There are 92 municipalities (comuni) in the province, the largest of which are Sassari, Olbia, Alghero, Porto Torres, Tempio Pausania, Sorso, Ozieri, Ittiri and Sennori.
+There are 92 comuni (municipalities) in the province, the largest of which are Sassari, Olbia, Alghero, Porto Torres, Tempio Pausania, Sorso, Ozieri, Ittiri and Sennori.
 Another town of note, Pattada, is particularly known for its handmade knives.

 In the province is the only natural lake in Sardinia, Lake Baratz, and one of the largest artificial lakes, Lake Coghinas in the western part which (before the re-organization of Sardinian provinces) formed the boundary with the abolished province of Olbia-Tempio.
 In this territory is one of the largest plains in Sardinia, Nurra.
 The province contains some of the most famous resorts of Sardinia including Castelsardo, Porto Torres, Alghero, the Riviera del Corallo, Stintino and others.
 Stintino is located on the peninsula of the same name, running from the Nurra plain to the Asinara Island, part of the Asinara National Park.
 Among the notable beaches of the Province of Sassari is Balai in Porto Torres, Pelosa Beach in Stintino, and others such as Alghero il Lido, Maria Pia, Bombarde, and Mugoni.
 The inner part of the province in the traditional Logoduro region is characterized by a hilly and mountainous landscape, with soft volcanic terrains.
 The town of Ozieri is its most important center for culture and history away from the coast, noted for its production of tools and pottery from ancient times.

-Administrative divisions
+Demographics

+As of 2025, there were 471,653 people residing in the province, of whom 49.3% were male and 50.7% were female.
+Minors made up 12.9% of the population, and pensioners made up 26.1%.
+This compared with the Italian average of 14.9% minors and 24.7% pensioners at the time.

+Municipalities

-The province includes 92 comuni.
-The largest by population are Sassari (127,217 inhabitants), Olbia (60,181) and Alghero (43,945).
+The province includes 92 municipalities (comuni).
+The largest by population are Sassari with 120,497 inhabitants, Olbia with 61,658 and Alghero with 41,956.